 When the sun is shining in Edinburgh take advantage of the warm weather and spend some time enjoying the city’s great outdoors.
-Read our list of the top 5 things to do outdoors in Edinburgh for some inspiration on a sunny day then get outside and make the most of it.
+Read our list of the top 5 things to do outdoors in Edinburgh for some inspiration on a sunny day - then get outside and make the most of it!

 Be Active in the Meadows

 The go-to place for a soaking up the sun is surely the Meadows.
 Located in the heart of Edinburgh, the Meadows is a great spot for taking part in a range of sporting activities.
-While strolling along the Meadows' criss-cross paths, you may spot the Morton Cricket Club having a game.
-Stop to watch or if you’re feeling energetic there’s plenty of space to set up your own game or have a five-a-side match if football is more your thing.
+While strolling along its criss-cross paths, you may spot the Morton Cricket Club having a game.
+Stop to watch, or if you’re feeling energetic there’s plenty of space to set up your own game or have a five-a-side match if football is more your thing.
 If you fancy practicing your serve then head over to the east end of the Meadows on Melville Drive for a game on one of the 16 pay & play outdoor tennis courts.
 The courts often fill up fast during Wimbledon season but the court also offers coaching sessions year-round which you can book in advance.
-Cyclists will be pleased to find dedicated cycle paths throughout the Meadows so you can ride through at your leisure.
+Cyclists will be pleased to find dedicated cycle paths throughout the Meadows - so you can ride through at your leisure.

 Learn something new at the Royal Botanic Garden Edinburgh